sonicsleuth/mvc-framework-php/README.md

     public function session()
     {
         // Add the following line to enable database sessions.
+        // You do NOT need to call session_start() before using PHP sessions.
         $session = $this->model('Session');

         // Use PHP Sessions like normal.